 - Ready to eat pastes, rice, Maggi, pickles, homemade sweets, snacks, curry powders, and lentils.

 - For cold, fever, body aches, toothache, and headache.

 - For allergies, throat infections.

 - For stomach ache, diarrhea, vomiting, indigestion.

 - For sprain

 - Ruler, cellophane tape.

-We have provided an exhaustive list of items to carry, you may omit a few things which are not needed, or your school provides it initially.
-It is not easy to settle down in a foreign country while aiming to do well in your studies.
-Therefore, it is vital that you carry your daily needs stuff from your home country so that your days go smoothly and you are not scampering around to buy things in your initial days at the university.
+We have provided an exhaustive Migration Checklist of items to carry; you may omit a few things which are not needed, or your school provides them initially.
+It is not easy to settle down in a foreign country while aiming to excel in your studies.
+Therefore, it is vital that you refer to the Migration Checklist and carry your daily necessities from your home country.
+This way, your days will go smoothly, and you won't find yourself scrambling to purchase things during your initial days at the university.